LAS Building Multipatch (3D Analyst)

 Summary

-Creates building models derived from rooftop points captured in lidar data.
+Creates building models using rooftop points in a LAS dataset.

 Illustration